Families and Young People

-- Scottish Child Payment - unique to Scotland, a benefit that gives qualifying parents and carers £80 every four weeks to help towards the costs of looking after each child under six.
-It is planned to be fully rolled out to children under the age of 16 by the end of 2022.
+- Scottish Child Payment - unique to Scotland, a benefit that gives qualifying parents and carers £80 every four weeks helps towards the cost of supporting your family.
+It's a weekly payment of 5 that you can get for every child you look after who's under 16 years of age.

 - Child Disability Payment - a payment providing extra money to help with the costs of caring for a child with a disability or ill-health condition.
 It replaces Disability Living Allowance for children in Scotland which was previously delivered by the Department for Work and Pensions.